-Germany is a world leader in Biomedical Engineering, medical device manufacturing, and drug development.
-Be it the first X-ray tube invention by Wilhelm Roentgen or the bacteriology studies of Robert Koch involving Cholera and Tuberculosis, the success of the German biotech sector is amplified by its successful biotech companies like Bayer and Merck.
+Germany is a world leader in medical device manufacturing and drug development.
+Be it the invention of the first X-ray tube by Wilhelm Roentgen or the discovery of the Tuberculosis (TB) vaccine by Robert Koch, Germany has made remarkable contributions to the field of medicine and biomedical engineering.
+The success of the German biotech sector is further amplified by the presence of successful biotech companies like Bayer, Siemens, Freudenberg Medical, Sartorius AG, and Merck.

-Here is the list of top 7 universities that offer a Master in Biomedical Engineering in Germany.
+Here is the list of the top 7 German universities to pursue MS in Biomedical Engineering.

 1. RWTH Aachen